Yousefuwk20/LLM-Medical-Chatbot/README.md

 - **Full Model Precision**: Leveraging cloud resources will allow us to run the model at full 32-bit precision, enhancing response accuracy and effectiveness.
 - **Arabic Language Support**: By integrating a model fine-tuned on Arabic data, we can expand the chatbot's capabilities to include support for Arabic language interactions.

-# Detailed Documentation: Using the Deployed Model on Hugging Face
+# Documentation: Using the Deployed Model on Hugging Face

-This documentation provides a comprehensive guide to using the deployed model on Hugging Face.
-It includes instructions for accessing the model, making API requests, and troubleshooting common issues.

-### Prerequisites

-Before you can interact with the model, you'll need:

-- **Hugging Face Account**: Sign up for a free account at [Hugging Face](https://huggingface.co/join).
-- **API Token**: Obtain your API token from your Hugging Face account.
-You can find it under your [account settings](https://huggingface.co/settings/tokens).

 ### Model Overview